mokuda2/senioryearreflection/_posts/2023-03-07-Hollow-Space.md

 ...

 September 9, 2022.
-Christian had come down to Rexburg and was spending a few days with Gyuna.
+Christian came down from Rexburg and spent a few days with Gyuna.
 It was my second time seeing Christian in person.
 Gyuna said she video chatted with him every day.

 After Gyuna and I were finished with our CS 180 class, she and I went to the Talmage building where Christian was hanging out.
 The three of us decided to go to a restaurant right outside of campus.
-I wasn’t expecting to hang out with them, as I was thinking I’d just go do homework in the West View Building—the stats building.
+I wasn’t expecting to hang out with them, as I was thinking I’d do homework in the West View Building—the stats building.
 But I didn’t mind tagging along, especially since Christian actually talked to me.
-I felt like most dating relationships didn’t like it when there were other people around.
+I felt like most dating relationships didn’t like it when other people were around.

 “So, Michael, what are your hobbies?”
 Christian asked when the three of us were settled down with our food.

 Hobbies?
 Did I actually have any?
-“Hm…” I had to think.
+“Hm...”
+I had to think.
 “I don’t do much these days that I’d consider hobbies.
 Maybe working out.
 It’s a good stress reliever.”

 “If you didn’t have school or work or anything like that to worry about, what would you do?”